How Do You Finance a Knockdown Rebuild?

 by Carlisle Homes

-So, you’ve decided to embark on a knockdown-rebuild so you can get the modern, energy-efficient home of your dreams and stay in the neighbourhood you love.
+So, you’ve decided to embark on a knock down rebuild so you achieve your modern, energy-efficient dream home and stay in the neighbourhood you love.
 But how do you finance it?
 Carlisle’s in-house financing expert reveals all.

-A knockdown-rebuild gives you the best of both worlds – create a beautiful contemporary home that fits your family’s needs to a tee, while staying put in the area where friends are close by, the kids are settled in school, and you’ve built your life.
-Not to mention saving you on stamp duty by buying elsewhere.
+A knockdown rebuild project gives you the best of both worlds – create a beautiful contemporary home that fits your family’s needs, while staying put in the area where friends are close by, the kids are settled in school, and you’ve built your life.
+Not to mention saving you on stamp duty by staying where you are.

 What type of home loan do you need?

-“Most people choose a construction loan for knockdown-rebuilds as these allow you to draw funds in stages that sync with the payment instalment dates for your new build.
-For example, at the signing of the building contract, when your builder lays the concrete slab, at the end of the framing stage, and when your home is completed.
+“Most people choose a building and construction loan for knock down rebuild projects as these allow you to draw funds in stages that align with the construction process of your new build.
+These are called progress payments.
+For example, when your contract begins, when the builder lays the concrete slab for your new home, at the end of the framing stage, and when your home is completed you will be required to make a progress payment.

-“This saves you money, as you only pay interest on the progress payments made until the loan is fully drawn.
+“A building and construction loan therefore saves you money, as you are making interest only payments until the loan is fully drawn.

 “Be aware that most banks and lenders need you to have a building contract signed with a licensed builder before you can apply for a construction loan,” says Polatkesen.